 The average household spends between $400 and $600 annually on water heating, according to Energy Star.

 A typical home can reduce water-heating bills by about $115 a year with an energy-efficient non-solar gas tankless water heater.
-Other kinds of heaters may also be eligible—see Energy Star for details.
+Other kinds of heaters may also be eligible.

-- Expect to spend $1,500 to $2,500, including installation, for a tankless water heater that runs on either natural gas or propane.
+- Expect to spend about $3,300 to $6,000, including installation, for a tankless water heater that runs on either natural gas or propane..

 - Costs could go higher if you don’t already have a gas line running to your old heater.
 Even if you do, you may need to have the line and gas meter upgraded, and possibly enhance your venting, says Mark Petrarca, spokesman for water heater manufacturer AO Smith in Milwaukee.

+You can achieve utility savings, but consider the payback period.
 If you’re upgrading to a gas tankless system, payback will take between eight and 10 years, estimates Marci Sanders, senior manager at D&R International, which works with the Energy Star program.
+A Minnesota Office of Energy Security study pegs payback period time as even longer, saying most tankless water heaters would die of old age at about 20 years before they save enough energy to justify their high cost.

-With electric heat pump heaters, it’ll be about three years.
+With electric heat pump heaters, it’ll be about two years for a family of three.

 If you have a perfectly good storage tank water heater purchased within the last decade, you can likely save from $20 to $50 on annual energy costs simply by covering your existing hot water heater with an insulating blanket and turning down the heater’s thermostat.